selsa-inube/bootcamps/content/backend/v2/go/go-as-todo-create-complete-delete-task.md

 ---
-title: Todo - Create and Complete Task
+title: Todo - Create, Complete, and Task
 type: assignment
 topic: go
 ---

-# Todo - Create and Complete Task
+# Todo - Create, Complete and Delete Task

 ## Situation

 This is the first of a series of assignments to create a simple to-do application.
-In this particular task we'll create tasks, a list of tasks and a set of methods to work with them
+In this particular task we'll create tasks, a list of tasks and a set of methods to work with them.

 ## Design

 ### Packages and file system

-1. We'll work with two packages: `todo` and `main`.
+1. Our full implementation will have two packages: `todo` and `main`.
 For this assignment we'll work only with the `todo` package.
 2. Use the following diagram to create the starting directories.
 3. Inside `todo/` initialize a module with `go mod init todo`.